 • Use a Data Lake if you need to store unstructured data such as audio and video files or images.
 This will save you time and effort since no schema definition is required, allowing you to already consider the next step in your analysis journey.
 Apart from supporting various data formats, the Data Lake solution supports large-scale analytics.

 • Use Data Warehouse to store structured, historical data, including customer information, transaction records, and inventory data.
-Take into consideration that significant planning and understanding of the data is required to structure a well-defined schema which is a main requirement for storing data in a Warehouse.
+Take into consideration that significant planning and understanding of the data is required to structure a well-defined schema, which is a main requirement for storing data in a Warehouse.
 Another important note is that the solution is typically more expensive due to the optimized storage and performance.

 • Use Data Lakehouse to collect and analyze various data types and formats.
 This solution combines the best features of both Data Lakes and Data Warehouses.
-Not only does it support storing data in any format, but it is possible to run any analysis including SQL-based querying, and performance is consistent for both analytical and storage workloads.
+Not only does it support storing data in any format, but it is also possible to run any analysis, including SQL-based querying, and performance is consistent for both analytical and storage workloads.

 • And finally, Check the current possibilities offered by your service provider.
 There might be already existing integrations with your tools and workflows.